-Environmental governance is one of the main challenges faced nowadays by the international community, considering both the shared impact and dependence of humanity on the environment and the imminence of common threats such as climate change and exhaustion of natural resources.
-Moreover, this challenge is embedded in a broader challenge of global governance within the international scenario, including several interdependent issues from environmental protection, such as the need for development and human rights enforcement, peace and security, which have a transboundary nature and require collective action.
-Nevertheless, the international community still lacks effective instruments to respond to these global governance challenges.
-Multilateral organizations, while still playing an important role in the international agenda and standard setting, have been failing to produce binding agreements on many of these crucial issues and lack the enforcement capabilities needed to bridge the gap between the commitments achieved and their practical effect.
-At the same time, national states, still formally the main actors in international relations and mostly responsible for implementation of international agreements, have lost much of their actual sovereignty and ability to act independently when facing these transnational challenges.
-This framework stresses the need to provide new forms of
+Environmental governance is one of the main challenges faced by the international community, given the shared impact and interdependence of humanity on the environment and the imminence of threats such as climate change and exhaustion of natural resources.
+Nevertheless, this challenge is inserted in a broader context of challenges within the international scenario: on the one hand, several issues including environmental protection, development and human rights enforcement have a transboundary nature and require collective action, which has led to the creation of legal concepts such as global public goods and common objectives of the mankind.1 On the other hand, global governance2 still lacks effective instruments to cope with processes such as globalization and the growing interdependence changing the international scenario.
+Multilateral organizations still fail to produce binding agreements on many of these crucial issues3 and lack the implementation and enforcing capabilities needed to bridge the gap between the international commitments achieved and their practical effect.4 At the same time, national states, while still formally the basic unit of the organization of international relations, have lost much of their actual sovereignty and capability to act independently when facing these transnational challenges.
+This framework stresses the need to provide new forms of governance which bridge these gaps between a growing range of common challenges, changes in the international scenario requiring new forms of decision making and regulation, and a set of bold commitments and weak implementation.

-\ Ph.D.
-Candidate in International Law, European University Institute, Florence, Italy; MAE-AECI Fellow; contact: fabiano.deandrade@eui.eu.
-The author is thankful for the contribution of Moritz Hartmann in the preparation of the case study for this paper, and to Klaus Jakob for his valuable comments.
+^{} Ph.D.
+Researcher, European University Institute, Italy, MAE-AECI Fellow; Master in Diplomacy and International Relations, Diplomatic Academy of Madrid, Spain; LL.B., Federal University of Rio Grande do Sul (UFRGS), Porto Alegre, Brazil.
+Contact: fabiano.deandrade@eui.eu.
+The author is thankful for the contribution of Moritz Hartmann in the preparation of the case study for this paper.
 All errors remain mine.

-&lt;sup>1 These shared challenges have given impetus for the creation of legal concepts such as global public goods and common objectives of the mankind, such as international peace, rule of law, economic stability, and the global environment.
+1 Like international peace, rule of law, economic stability, and the global environment.
 See Kaul, et al., Global public goods: international cooperation in the 21st century (Oxford University Press 1999).